jaspector

 Monday-Friday, 7:00 AM to 4:00 PM (limited staffing 12:00 PM to 1:00 PM)

-Typical inspection sequence: Typical required inspection stages: Foundation/footing (before concrete pour), Framing (before insulation or sheathing), Insulation, Mechanical rough-in, Plumbing rough-in, Final inspection (all work complete; required before occupancy).
+Typical sequence: Typical required inspection stages: Foundation/footing (before concrete pour), Framing (before insulation or sheathing), Insulation, Mechanical rough-in, Plumbing rough-in, Final inspection (all work complete; required before occupancy).
 Commercial projects may require significantly more inspections.

-Do I need a building permit in unincorporated Douglas County, WA?
+01 Do I need a building permit in unincorporated Douglas County, WA?

 A building permit is required for: new construction, remodeling, or additions affecting roofs, foundations, bearing walls, doors, or windows; wood stove installations; swimming pools (in-ground and above-ground); decks over 30 inches high or roofed detached decks; retaining walls exceeding 4 feet in height; propane tank and gas appliance installations; underground storage tank installation or decommissioning; building or structure demolition; prefabricated structures (2+ stories or exceeding 200 sq ft); and carports.

-How much does a building permit cost in unincorporated Douglas County, WA?
+02 How much does a building permit cost in unincorporated Douglas County, WA?

+Building permit fees in unincorporated Douglas County, WA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Building permit fees are based on the improvement value of the project, as determined by the building official.
 Specific amounts are available in the Douglas County Code 15.12 and the 2026 Building & Land Use Fee Schedule..
 Plan check fee: 65% of the building permit fee.

-How do I apply for a building permit in unincorporated Douglas County, WA?
+03 How do I apply for a building permit in unincorporated Douglas County, WA?

-1. Contact the Permit Center for a pre-application consultation to determine which permits are needed: (509) 884-7173 or permits@co.douglas.wa.us.
+To apply for a building permit in unincorporated Douglas County, WA, follow these steps: 1.
+Contact the Permit Center for a pre-application consultation to determine which permits are needed: (509) 884-7173 or permits@co.douglas.wa.us.
 2. Prepare electronic submittals (PDF) with two sets of legible plans drawn to scale: plot plan, foundation plan, building elevation plan, floor plan, floor and roof framing plan or truss layout, section view showing structural and construction details, and any additional plans determined by the Building Official.
 3. Submit application in person at 140 19th Street NW, Suite A, East Wenatchee, or by email to permits@co.douglas.wa.us, Monday-Friday, 7:00 AM to 4:00 PM.
 4. Building Services conducts plan review.
 Single-family residential review takes approximately four weeks after the application is deemed complete.
 Commercial and complex projects may take longer and undergo multi-agency review.
 5. Contact the office to link your permit to the SmartGov portal and obtain an access code.
 6. Pay required fees (plan review fees due at submittal for commercial projects over $100,000).
 7. Upon approval, permit is issued.
 8. Schedule inspections through SmartGov portal or by phone.
 Advance notice of at least one business day is required (same-day inspections not allowed; access inspections require three full business days minimum).

-How long does it take to get a building permit in unincorporated Douglas County, WA?
+04 How long does it take to get a building permit in unincorporated Douglas County, WA?

-What work is exempt from building permits in unincorporated Douglas County, WA?
+05 What work is exempt from building permits in unincorporated Douglas County, WA?

-How do I schedule a building inspection in unincorporated Douglas County, WA?
+06 How do I schedule a building inspection in unincorporated Douglas County, WA?

-Inspections can be scheduled via: SmartGov portal, (509) 884-7173.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Douglas County, WA via: SmartGov portal, (509) 884-7173.
 At minimum one business day advance notice required.
 Same-day inspections are not allowed.
 Access inspections require three full business days minimum..